hbatistuzzo/Covid_SQL/README.md

 | Brazil     | 2021-01-19 00:00:00.000 | 12418            | 455521643          |
 | Brazil     | 2021-01-20 00:00:00.000 | 92297            | 455521643          |

-- Once the location changes, the total_vaccinations info necessarily updates.
+- Once the location changes, the total_vaccinations info necessarily updates thanks to the partitionby.